consbio/mbtileserver/README.md

 * a preview map for exploring each tileset.
 * a minimal ArcGIS tile map service API (work in progress)

-It uses `golang/groupcache` to provide caching of tiles for even faster performance.

 We have been able to host a bunch of tilesets on an [AWS t2.nano](https://aws.amazon.com/about-aws/whats-new/2015/12/introducing-t2-nano-the-smallest-lowest-cost-amazon-ec2-instance/) virtual machine without any issues.